Article I – Name

 Article IV – Eligibility

-Full-time, budgeted employees in the Division of Finance and Administration who have a minimum of two years of service within the University and who are not currently on disciplinary action are eligible for election to the Committee.
-Should a committee member be placed on disciplinary action, it is the responsibility of that individual to report issues to the Associate VP for Facilities and Operations.
-The Vice President will have discretion to determine how to address the situation.
+Full-time, budgeted employees in the Division of Finance and Operations who have a minimum of two years of service within the University and who are not currently on disciplinary action are eligible for election to the Committee.
+Should a committee member be placed on disciplinary action, it is the responsibility of that individual to report issues to the Associate Vice President for Facilities and Operations.
+The Associate Vice President will have discretion to determine how to address the situation.

 Employees in positions higher than first-line supervisor are not eligible to serve on the Committee.
 No person shall be excluded on the basis of race, sex, color, national origin, religion, age, disability, veteran status, sexual orientation, gender identity, or gender expression.